-Looking back at their releases over the years, I think some people will actually be surprised as to what films technically count as Sci-Fi originals.
+Looking back at their releases over the years, I think some people will actually be surprised as to which films technically count as Sci-Fi originals.
 Several sequels to several franchises have first aired on the network over the years, with mixed results.
-Many of them have turned out terrible, but some have actually been surprisingly decent.
+Many of them have turned out terrible, but some have actually been decent.

 Pumpkinhead: Blood Feud